TZU

 TZU (pronounced "Tee Zed Yoo") were an Australian hip hop group, formed in 1999 by Joelistics, Yeroc, Seed MC and Paso Bionic.
-They used instruments in live performances, giving their shows a rock-infused feeling.
 Duzy What joined in 2005.
+The band used live instruments in their recordings and live performances, giving their shows a rock-infused feeling.
+Musically, TZU often blended hip-hop with other genres, such as rock, blues, jazz and electronica.
 TZU released four studio albums, Position Correction (2004), Smiling at Strangers (2005), Computer Love (2008, which peaked in the ARIA Charts top 30) and Millions of Moments (2012), before disbanding in 2013.